rockettheme/docs/Docs/joomla/templates/paradigm/faq.md

 What extensions are integrated with the template?
 -----

-A few of our [RocketTheme extensions][extensions] have been given individual styling by the template, these are RokAjaxSearch, RokNavMenu, RokSprocket, and Third party extension K2.
+A few of our RocketTheme extensions have been given individual styling by the template, these are RokAjaxSearch, RokNavMenu, RokSprocket, and Third party extension K2.

-Can I install RocketLauncher on existing Joomla! website?
+Can I install RocketLauncher onto an existing Joomla! website?
 -----

 No. RocketLauncher will install both Joomla and the demo sample content and images, so you will need a fresh Joomla! installation.